CraigFoote/flatpak-maven-plugin/README.md

 ### Configure The Plugin

 A lot of the required parameters are taken from the stock pom properties.
-The rest are provided explictly in the plugin's `configuration` block.
+The rest are provided explicitly in the plugin's `configuration` block.
 For example the pom.xml of the Journal application mentioned above:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"